krb5/krb5/doc/user/user_config/kerberos.rst

 Some users may have privileged instances, however, such as ``root`` or ``admin``.
-In the case of a service, the instance is the fully qualified name of the machine on which it runs; i.e. there can be an rlogin service running on the machine ABC, which is different from the rlogin service running on the machine XYZ.
+In the case of a service, the instance is the fully qualified name of the machine on which it runs; i.e. there can be an ssh service running on the machine ABC (ssh/ABC@REALM), which is different from the ssh service running on the machine XYZ (ssh/XYZ@REALM).
 The third part of a Kerberos name is the **realm**.
 The realm corresponds to the Kerberos service providing authentication for the principal.
+Realms are conventionally all-uppercase, and often match the end of hostnames in the realm (for instance, host01.example.com might be in realm EXAMPLE.COM).

 When writing a Kerberos name, the principal name is separated from the instance (if not null) by a slash, and the realm (if not the local